Filed under: Antitrust, Litigation and Liability

-Filed under: Accountable Care Organization, Antitrust, Cost Control, Health Reform, Insurance Companies
+Filed under: Accountable Care Organizations, Antitrust, Health Reform

 Theresa Brown’s op-ed in the New York Times on Sunday, title “Out of Network, Out of Luck,” raised concerns about patients’ access to physicians within a restricted provider network.
 Brown describes the market in Pittsburgh, where two large hospital systems, each with an allied health plan, are battling for market share, leaving some patients with a painful choice: leave their treating physician, sometimes during a course of care, or pay higher out-of-network fees.
 Brown notes that the hospital systems’ integration with payers, and their aggressive swallowing up of physician practices, are steps taken in furtherance of the goals of cost containment and quality improvement.

 The piece highlights the growing problem of network adequacy in health plans.
 The Affordable Care Act’s goal is expanded coverage, but it encourages some mechanisms to restrain cost.
 For example, health insurance exchanges’ lower-than-expected premiums resulted in part from insurance plans’ restrictive provider networks.
 The business proposition for narrow networks has been clear for decades, as plans can offer providers patient volume in return for price concessions.
 This dynamic is complicated, as Professor Tim Greaney has described, near-monopsony power of insurers in some states, and hospital system mergers undertaken in reaction to insurer power, but which can also have anti-competitive effect.